Multilingual portals

 Exporting and importing texts and language constants

-All the information on importing and exporting titles and names of application or process elements can be found here.
+All information on importing and exporting titles and names of application or process elements can be found here.

 Information on importing and exporting global language constants can be found here.